 Investment in Training and Development – spend on training needs to be relevant and targeted to maximise the return.
 Your HR strategy should support creating a training programme to dovetail into the business plan, and strategic direction the organisation wants to take, based on a training needs analysis.

-Business Plan and Strategy – if you review and update your business strategy on an annual basis, then your HR strategy also needs to be reviewed to ensure that they compliment each other.
+Business Plan and Strategy – if you review and update your business strategy on an annual basis, then your HR strategy also needs to be reviewed to ensure that they complement each other.

 Employment Law – having a strategy that takes account of changes in employment law and good practice is crucial, and will protect your organisation from risk.

 Structure and Responsibilities – as an organisation grows the hierarchy tends to grow organically and tasks can sometimes sit with the wrong person just because they have always done it, or the previous post holder did it.
 Reviewing your HR strategy can ensure that the right tasks are being undertaken by the right people, with the right skills, at the right time.
 For example, performance management, disciplinaries and appraisals are key processes to have in place but require training and support policies to ensure they are undertaken correctly and productively.

 Having a plan that fulfils these functions will result in high staff retention and talent development – another great reason to review your everything now.

 We can help support you on reviewing, or even writing an HR Strategy, and with a free one-hour consultation now is the best time to start that review.
 If you would like to know more about how MAD-HR can support you, we would love to have a chat.